Diseases & Conditions

 Living with Ostogenesis Imperfecta

 Below are some tips developed by the Osteogenesis Imperfecta Foundation for taking care of children with osteogenesis imperfecta.
-Most importantly, do not feel guilty if your child breaks a bone.
+Most important, do not feel guilty if your child breaks a bone.
 Children must grow and develop, and fractures will occur no matter how careful you are.

 - Do not pull on arms or legs or, in those with severe osteogenesis imperfecta, lift the legs by the ankles to change a diaper.